ejmr/Luvent/README.md

     table.insert(Enemy.LIVING, self)
 end

--- This is the event we trigger any time an enemy dies.
+-- This is the event you trigger any time an enemy dies.
 Enemy.static.onDie = Luvent.newEvent()

 -- This method applies damage to an enemy and will trigger its 'onDie'